tdex-network/tdex-specs/03-swap-protocol.md

 ### SwapRequest

 The `SwapRequest` message is sent by the **Proposer** to the **Responder** to start the swap negotiation.
-The transaction is as PSET base64 encoded string containing the Proposer's inputs and outputs (amount_r and eventual change).
+The transaction is a PSET base64 encoded string containing the Proposer's inputs and outputs (amount_r and eventual change).

 ### SwapAccept